Today you’re going to find out whether distilled water is the best purified water to make at home.

 Distilled water is a form of purified water that can be quite expensive and inefficient to obtain through bottled water.
 So let’s look into what it takes to make distilled water at home using your tap water.

-The process of distillation consists of boiling the water (such as water from your tap) to leave behind all the dissolved solids.
-Then immediately condensing all that vaporized water into a separate clean container in the form of liquid water.
+The process of distillation consists of boiling the water (such as water from your tap) to leave behind all the dissolved solids and to inactive microbes.
+This includes inactivating viruses such as the coronavirus from the COVID-19 pandemic.
+After boiling, all that vaporized water is immediately condensed into a separate clean container in the form of liquid water.

 Point often overlooked, impurities can have a boiling point at or below that of water.
 If that’s the case then the impurity is transferred as vapor as well.
 This fact will be very important later.
 Hold on to it.